Huskarhero/django-shop/docs/various-ideas.rst

 differnt, so the trick here is to stay very flexible and extensible.

-See `products` for current discussion details.
+See :ref:`products` for current discussion details.

 Catalog and Categories